Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 **What This Does:**
 - Connects to your existing PostgreSQL database
 - Reads all tables, columns, and relationships
-- Generates a `schema.prisma` file that matches your current database
+- Generates models in your `schema.prisma` file that matches your current database
 - Preserves all existing data

 **Benefits of Introspection:**